top of page

 Brik is a Tunisian pastry filled with egg, tuna, or meat, then fried until crispy.
 It’s a popular snack or appetizer with a delicate, flaky texture and savory filling.

-Drink pairing: A chilled rosé wine pairs nicely with Brik, balancing the richness of the fried pastry with its fresh acidity and fruity notes.
+Drink pairing: A chilled rosé wine pairs nicely with Brik.
+It balances the richness of the fried pastry with its fresh acidity and fruity notes.
 A dry sparkling wine or Champagne also works well for a celebratory touch.

 Comments